Sparse Autoencoders Reveal Interpretable and Steerable Features in VLA Models: Related Work

 \subsection{Mechanistic Interpretability of VLAs}

 Mechanistic Interpretability of VLAs is a nascent field with only a handful of works released in the past year.
-Existing work falls into two categories: (i) \emph{decoding} task-relevant information from internal representations and (ii) \emph{intervening} on internal activations to causally steer behavior.
+Existing work typically spans the following two goals: (i) \emph{decoding} task-relevant information from internal representations and (ii) \emph{intervening} on internal activations to causally steer behavior.
 On the decoding side, \citet{lu2025probing} train linear probes on OpenVLA activations to decode states such as object positions and actions.
 They find that probe accuracies exceed $>$90\% for most layers.
 This suggests that, like in LLMs, VLAs often linearly encode structured information relevant to the task, even when the end-to-end policy remains a black box.
-Building on this observation, \citet{molinari2025emergent} move beyond static state decoding and probe toward an emergent ``world model'' structure by testing whether state-transition vectors —defined via embedding--- are recoverable from intermediate activations.
+Building on this observation, \citet{molinari2025emergent} move beyond static state decoding and probe toward an emergent ``world model'' structure by testing whether state-transition vectors are recoverable from intermediate activations.
 While they propose SAEs as a promising next step to interpretable planning, they do not implement them.
 In parallel, several other works pursue causal interventions. \citet{mech_interp_tomlin} interpret feed-forward network (FFN) directions by projecting them into token space, clustering directions by semantics (e.g., higher/lower, faster/slower), and show that manipulating the corresponding activations can steer actions.
-One issue is that the underlying FFN features remain highly superposed and thus may not scale cleanly to more abstract or compositional concepts without an explicit feature decomposition, such as SAEs. \citet{khan2025controlling} propose using SAEs to steer VLA models, but they do not analyze whether the resulting SAE features are interpretable.
-Furthermore their steering method is based on contrastive interventions that can act across many latent directions simultaneously, rather than targeting a single isolated feature.
+One issue is that the underlying FFN features remain highly superposed and thus may not scale cleanly to more abstract or compositional concepts without an explicit feature decomposition, such as SAEs. \citet{khan2025controlling} also apply SAEs to VLA steering, but do not assess feature interpretability or generality, rely on contrastive interventions spanning many latent directions rather than isolating individual features, train only on pretrained SAEs with no robot data, and evaluate on a single simulated gripper-opening task.
 Finally, \citet{buurmeijer2026observingcontrollingfeaturesvisionlanguageaction} span both observation and intervention of VLAs using linear probes.
 The authors find they can reliably apply control theoretic techniques to steer outputs with minimal linear interventions while operating closed loop.
-Furthermore they propose leveraging SAEs to discover features without explicit labels as a direction of future work.
+Furthermore, they propose leveraging SAEs to discover features without explicit labels as a direction of future work.